How do You Choose a Wonderful Knife?

 • Sharpness Test: Experiment running the knife through a piece of paper or slicing a tomato.
 If it cuts smoothly, it's sharp enough.

 A sharp knife not only cuts better but also keeps the risk of accidents low in the kitchen.
-Experience the power and craftsmanship of a Damascus Kukri knife, built to handle tough tasks with a striking, unique design!
+Experience the power and craftsmanship of a Kukri knife, built to handle tough tasks with a striking, unique design!

 Check the Weight and Balance